IAmIrina/cause_me_bot/README.md

 The database schemas will be created at the first "/start" command from any user if it doesn't exist.

-## Infrastracture
+## infrastructure

 - YDB - authorization with ydb.iam.MetadataUrlCredentials, so you should link service account with YDB access to the serverless function which will invoke YDB connection (entrypoint  main.process_event)
 - Serverless public function with entrypoint main.process_event.
 Url set up on telegram webhook (https://api.telegram.org/bot.../setWebhook).
 - Serverless function with entrypoint main.remind.
-Run byt triggers one time a day.
+Run by triggers one time a day.
 Send notification.
 - Yandex Translate: you need to get token for your service account and than set it in enviroments.
 - Yandex Dictionary: you can get token here https://yandex.com/dev/dictionary/ and than set it  in enviroments.
 - Telegram messager: set up your bot token in enviroments.